Our Services

 Case Selection:

-- Musculoskeletal issues, (ex.
-Arthritis, hip dysplasia, chronic IVDD)
+- Musculoskeletal issues (e.g. arthritis, hip dysplasia, chronic back pain)

 Treatment Frequency: